ArchiveTeam/WebArchiver/README.md

 ## The protocol

-**Archiver** communicates over TCP using its own protocol.
+WebArchiver communicates over TCP using its own protocol.
 The protocol is explained here.

 The protocol has methods implemented.
 Data that comes with it is encoded in base64 and joined with a semicolon.
 On the receiving side data is split on the semicolon, decoded and processed.